 It’s a tall order, especially when you consider that eggs have several functions when it comes to baking:

-The good news is that there are several awesome vegan-friendly egg replacers you can use in your kitchen.
+The good news is that you can use several awesome vegan-friendly egg replacers in your kitchen.

 Here’s your best guide to replacing eggs in your favorite vegan-friendly treats you bake in your affordable toaster oven.